Japan Not to Lift Coronavirus Emergency This Week

 - Русский

 Tokyo, Feb.
-10 (Jiji Press)--The Japanese government is considering keeping its coronavirus state of emergency in place for the time being, several government and ruling coalition sources said Wednesday.
+17 (Jiji Press)--The Japanese government will keep its coronavirus state of emergency in place at least for this week, several government sources said Wednesday.

-Tokyo and nine other prefectures are under the state of emergency.
-The government had been considering lifting it for some of them this week.
+The government will not make a decision to lift the emergency this week, given that the medical system remains strained despite the number of new cases being on a downtrend across the country, with the daily count in Tokyo staying below 500 for the 11th straight day.

-But the government now sees it necessary to keep the measure in place out of consideration for the strained medical system.
+Earlier this month, the government extended the state of emergency in Tokyo and nine other prefectures by a month until March 7.

 [Copyright The Jiji Press, Ltd.]